milanglacier/minuet-ai.nvim/README.md

 This command allows you to change the provider after `Minuet` has been setup.

-## MinuetToggleCmp
+## MinuetToggleCmp / MinuetToggleBlink

-Enable or disable auto-completion for `nvim-cmp`.
-Note that you still need to add Minuet to your cmp sources.
-This command controls whether cmp will attempt to invoke minuet when minuet is included in cmp sources.
+Enable or disable auto-completion for `nvim-cmp` or `blink.cmp`.
+Note that you still need to add Minuet to your sources.
+This command controls whether cmp/blink will attempt to invoke minuet when minuet is included in sources.
 This command has no effect on manual completion; Minuet will always be enabled when invoked manually.

 ## MinuetToggleVirtualText